Marine Wing Support Group 47: Deployment History

 Despite large scale operations in Vietnam, national command authority decisions resulted in no Marine reserve unit mobilizations for that conflict; though numerous Marine reservists did volunteer and deploy for service there.

 In December 1990, Operation Desert Shield brought the first unit mobilizations ever to MWSG-47.
 These mobilizations continued through January 1991 and included task organized detachments of hundreds of Marines from across the Group and also approximately 32 individuals from the Group headquarters.
 They served in both CONUS and OCONUS locations, including Operation Desert Storm.
 The vast majority of these mobilized reservists had deactivated by July 1991.

 Mobilizations occurred again in January 2003 during the force build up for the invasion of Iraq.
 MWSG-47 was mobilized to support west coast Marine air operations as MWSG-37 was forward deployed.
 MWSS-471 was mobilized to support the proposed northern invasion route of Iraq.
 When this plan was cancelled, the squadron was left at MCAS New River to backfill for the absence of a deployed MWSS-272.
 MWSS-473 was mobilized to support operations at MCAS Yuma and MCAS Miramar.

 After the invasion phase of Operation Iraqi Freedom (OIF) was complete, all mobilized reservists were returned to their home training centers by November 2003.
 Further deployments occurred over the next few years to Iraq; MWSS-472 in 2005, MWSS-473 in 2007 and MWSS-472 again in 2009.

 In 2004, a detachment of Marines from MWSS-471 was sent to Afghanistan for Operation Enduring Freedom (OEF).
-And in 2008, MWSS-471 deployed to Djibouti to support the Global War on Terror (GWOT).
-Other small detachments supported the GWOT during this period as well.
+And in 2008, MWSS-471 deployed to Djibouti to support Combined Joint Task Force – Horn of Africa.
+Other small detachments deployed overseas during this period as well.

-From 2003 to 2010, numerous individuals from the headquarters of MWSG-47 volunteered to deploy with the squadrons and as individual augments to active duty units deploying for OIF/OEF/GWOT.
+From 2003 to 2010, numerous individuals from the headquarters of MWSG-47 volunteered to deploy with the squadrons and as individual augments to Marine Corps active duty units.